Skip to main content

 Founding partner

-Andrew is a Chartered Horticulturist and a Fellow of both the Chartered Institute of Horticulture and the Society of Garden Designers, the UK’s professional bodies for horticulture and design.
-He is Patron of Veterans’ Growth, a charity that supports veterans through horticulture based in West Sussex; and he is a Liveryman of the Worshipful Company of Gardeners in the City of London.
+Andrew’s work bridges design and education through his work with London College of Garden Design and other educational bodies.
+He is a Chartered Horticulturist and a Fellow of both the Chartered Institute of Horticulture and the Society of Garden Designers, the UK’s professional bodies for horticulture and design.
+He is Patron of Veterans’ Growth, a charity that supports veterans through horticulture based in West Sussex.